ScottHannan/shoe-closet-backend-python/README.md

 ## Local Development

-Run `poetry shell` to start your virtual environment
+Run `poetry shell` to start your virtual environment.

 Run `black .` to format your files at any time and `ruff .` to see issues in the code.